shonan-releng-mobile/shonan-releng-mobile/3rdbreakout/qa/README.md

-# Quality Assurance for Release Pipelines/Mobile
+# Quality Assurance for Mobile Apps

 ## How does industry define QA?